 Ingredients in Gluten-free Broccoli Cheddar Soup

-If you've got a few pantry staples and a head of broccoli, you're well on your way to making this delicious soup from scratch!
+If you've got a few pantry staples and a head of fresh broccoli, you're well on your way to making this delicious soup from scratch!

 - Mild Cheddar Cheese: I love using freshly grated cheese, but you can also use pre-shredded cheese.
 If you like it extra tangy, use sharp cheddar cheese.
 You can even add a little Velveeta cheese if you'd like to make the soup extra smooth and velvety.

 - Vegetable or Chicken Broth: I prefer the flavor of vegetable broth but either is just fine!
 Always read labels on broth and stock!
-They are not all gluten-free!
+They are not all chicken broth is gluten-free!
 I try to find stocks/broths without natural flavorings or yeast extracts and a simple list of only a few ingredients.

-A note on thickeners
+A Note on Thickeners

 Making the Soup